On bi-enriched $\infty$-categories: Enrichment

 \item for every $\X,\Y \in \mM^\circledast$ lying over $([\m'], [\n']), ([\m], [\n]) \in \Ass \times \Ass$ the cocartesian lift $\Y \to \Y'$ of the map $[0]\simeq \{\m\} \subset [\m]$ and $[0]\simeq \{0\} \subset [\n]$ induces a pullback square

 \end{enumerate}

 \end{definition}

-\begin{remark} In \cite[Definition 3.3.]{HEINE2023108941} we define weakly bi-enriched $\infty$-categories under the name weakly bitensored $\infty$-categories and reserve the notion of weakly bi-enriched $\infty$-categories for a different structure of enrichment based on Gepner-Haugseng's model of enriched $\infty$-categories \cite{GEPNER2015575}.
-In \cite{HEINE2023108941} we prove an equivalence between weakly bi-enriched $\infty$-categories and weakly bitensored $\infty$-categories justifying our choice of terminology.
-Moreover we prefer to use this terminology since we specialize the notion of weakly bi-enriched $\infty$-categories of Definition \ref{bla} to several notions of enrichment. \end{remark}
+\begin{remark} In \cite[Definition 3.3.]{HEINE2023108941} we define weakly bienriched $\infty$-categories under the name weakly bitensored $\infty$-categories and reserve the notion of weakly bienriched $\infty$-categories for a different structure of enrichment based on Gepner-Haugseng's model of enriched $\infty$-categories \cite{GEPNER2015575}.
+In \cite{HEINE2023108941} we prove an equivalence between weakly bienriched $\infty$-categories and weakly bitensored $\infty$-categories justifying our choice of terminology.
+Moreover we prefer to use this terminology since we specialize the notion of weakly bienriched $\infty$-categories of Definition \ref{bla} to several notions of enrichment. \end{remark}

 \begin{notation}